GeorgeMuscat/GeorgeMuscat.github.io/index.md

 One of my favourite optimisations for my various workflows is making use of CI/CD pipelines and automation. ⚙️

 On the weekend I love to play sports such as Volleyball, Baseball, Football and Tennis. 🏐

+Please feel free to reach out to me if you want to chat about any of this stuff, I love meeting new people!